 Glucosamine In Kibble?

-A 50 lb dog would need about 1000 mg of glucosamine supplement a day, but with some kibbles you’d need to feed more than 20 cups of food a day to get this amount!
-Read more about glucosamine in kibble.
+A 50 lb dog would need about 1000 mg of glucosamine supplement a day … but with some kibbles you’d need to feed more than 20 cups of food a day to get this amount!

-Just like us, our dogs have naturally occurring glucosamine in our bodies, so do the animals we use for our dogs’ meat.
+Just like us, our dogs have naturally occurring glucosamine in our bodies.
+So do the animals your dog eats.
 There are lots of delicious foods you can give your dog to provide her with natural sources of glucosamine.

 But before I list glucosamine rich foods, there are two things you need to know …